 - Considering and discussing academic goals and career education. - Being familiar with and providing information about skill requirements, opportunities, forecasts, for employment, etc. - Suggesting, when appropriate, counseling, testing or career exploration classes.

 Although advice and counseling are available, students are ultimately responsible for their decisions.
-For more information, call 575-315-1120 or 575-257-RBCC (7222).
+For more information, call 575-315-1120.